Hyperbolic times in Minkowski space: Spacelike hyperbola

 \subsection{The future hyperbola is a natural snapshot in time}

+A distinction between space and time for an idealized observer along null infinity necessarily involves a spacelike curve extending from null infinity toward the source of radiation.
 We have seen that hyperbolas inside the null cone are spacelike curves everywhere.
 Any spacelike curve can serve as a snapshot, but generally, the associated observers are not naturally related to each other.
 The hyperbola has a particular property that provides a natural notion of a snapshot in Minkowski space.

 Consider a family of observers with synchronized clocks at the origin, called timekeepers.
 The timekeepers move toward an idealized observer to the right at different speeds.
 These speeds can be stochastically distributed.
-Each timekeeper sends a light signal to the idealized observer at infinity at their proper time $\tau$.
-The curve that connects the timekeepers at equal proper time and serves as a snapshot for the observer is the future hyperbola $ \tau = \sqrt{t^2 - x^2}$ (see Fig.~\ref{fig:proper}).
-We can pick any other point $\{t_0,x_0\}$ to synchronize the timekeepers and perform a similar construction with $ \tau = \sqrt{(t-t_0)^2 - (x-x_0)^2}$.
+Each timekeeper sends a light signal to the idealized observer at infinity at their proper time $\eta$.
+The observer receives these signals at different times within the gray area in Fig.~\ref{fig:proper}.
+The curve that connects the timekeepers at their equal proper time and serves as a snapshot for the observer is the future hyperbola $ \eta = \sqrt{t^2 - x^2}$ (see Fig.~\ref{fig:proper}).
+We can pick any other point $\{t_0,x_0\}$ to synchronize the timekeepers and perform a similar construction with $ \eta = \sqrt{(t-t_0)^2 - (x-x_0)^2}$.

 This notion of a snapshot works well with asymptotic observers of radiation.
 Any time function constructed by an observer at infinity is related to a hyperbolic time function by a smooth transformation.
 In contrast, the transformation from the standard time coordinate to hyperbolic or null coordinates is singular at infinity.
 Therefore, a time function for observers at infinity must resemble a hyperbola in its asymptotic behavior.